Ashl3y-Mlamb0/chatSystem/README.md

     * `name`: string
     * `admins`: array of user IDs who are admins of this group
     * `channels`: array of channel IDs within this group
+    * `joinRequests`: array of user IDs that have requested to join this group

 * **Channel:**
     * `id`: string